core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ## Proxy Security # {#chap-proxy-security}

-Different solutions may be selected for secure group communication via a proxy depending on proxy type, use case and deployment requirements.
+Different solutions may be selected for secure group communication via a proxy depending on proxy type, use case, and deployment requirements.
 In this section the options based on Group OSCORE are listed.

 For a client performing a group communication request via a forward-proxy, end-to-end security should be implemented.
 The client then creates a group request protected with Group OSCORE and unicasts this to the proxy.
 The proxy adapts the request from a forward-proxy request to a regular request and multicasts this adapted request to the indicated CoAP group.
 During the adaptation, the security provided by Group OSCORE persists, in either case of using the group mode or using the pairwise mode.
 The first leg of communication from client to proxy can optionally be further protected, e.g., by using (D)TLS and/or OSCORE.